2. User Interface

 - — Head and tail bounds

-If you need to conform to safe areas or ensure that your credits fit inside a 16:9 or 4:3 crop, use the corresponding buttons to enable overlays.
+If you need to conform to safe areas or ensure that your credits fit inside a 16:9 or 4:3 crop, use the corresponding buttons in the dropdown menu to enable overlays:

 Styling Window

-The styling window lets you edit the global styling as well as the page, content, and letter styles.
+The styling window lets you edit the project settings as well as the page, content, and letter styles.
 Click on a style in the list to edit it.
+Click on one of the plus buttons above to add a new style, or the trash button to delete any style.
 Use the save button in the main window to save your changes.
 There, you’ll also find undo and redo buttons.

 And if you’ve styled yourself into a corner, use the load last saved button to revert all your changes.
 The current styling will be retained as an undo state.